Matty767/bkbatwebpages.com/README.md

+How to play the websites. you have to download Visual Studio Code,Add the live server plugin.
+Heres the link to find out how to do this.  https://youtu.be/cu_ykIfBprI?si=gj8Jo53DuyS4Znqm

 # Bike Kings Borders Website

 Welcome to the **Bike Kings Borders** website!
 This project showcases the online presence for our business, which focuses on bike hire, sales, maintenance, and providing a track experience in the Borders region of Scotland.